Florianvdab/Florianvdab.github.io/_posts/2020-11-24-hack-the-future.md

 ## ⚡  Isolate

-Plug the power of the datacenter throwing the most errors!
+Weer wat context: "Plug the power of the datacenter throwing the most errors!"

 This can be accomplished by POSTing to `/datacenters/{id}/isolate`.